jontze/cadency-rs/README.md

 docker pull ghcr.io/jontze/cadency_rs:main
 ```

-2. Start a container and pass your discord bot token to the container by setting the `DISCORD_TOKEN` environment variable and optional specify the log level e.g. `RUST_LOG="cadency=info"`.
+2. Start a container and pass your discord bot token to the container by setting the `DISCORD_TOKEN` environment variable and optional specify the log level e.g. `RUST_LOG="cadency=debug"`.
 3. Invite the bot to your discord server, discord offers great [documentation](https://discord.com/developers/docs/getting-started) on how to do this.

+## Permissions

+Cadency requires the `bot` **scope** and several permissions on a server to work properly Therefore, ensure to set these in the developer portal during the creation of the invite link:

+- `Send Messages`
+- `Connect`
+- `Speak`

 ## Example docker setup